 Pickled Blueberries Recipe

-This recipe comes to us from Chef Mahogany Williams, “The Pickled Chef.”
-Pickled blueberries can be added to charcuterie boards, tossed into salads, sprinkled on fish, served over pork loin and even sandwiched into Pickled Blueberry Shortcakes
+This recipe comes to us from Pacific Northwest chef, Mahogany Williams, "The Pickled Chef."
+Pickled blueberries can be added to charcuterie boards, tossed into salads, sprinkled on fish, served over pork loin, and even sandwiched into Pickled Blueberry Shortcakes

 - 3 cups distilled white vinegar